 “In the materials of Liliya Chanysheva’s case, it [would be] enough to change Ufa to Novosibirsk and everything else, word for word, [would] ensure that I have regular visits with my family according to a schedule.
 Moreover, according to my information, such materials already exist,” Boyko wrote on Facebook.

 The city councilman also said that he’s in no rush to relinquish his mandate.
 “Of course it’s better for a deputy to work in his constituency, but it depends on the deputy.
 Currently, a certain [Alexander] Bykovsky [an aide to United Russia lawmaker Dmitry Savelyev] is actively campaigning in my district.
 And I think that even a virtual deputy of the coalition in the district is much better than him,” Boyko said.

 Sergey Boyko was elected to the Novosibirsk City Council in 2020.
 He ran as a self-nominated candidate with the support of “Novosibirsk 2020” — a coalition of independent politicians and community activists.

-In early November, authorities in Ufa arrested the former head of Navalny’s local campaign office, Liliya Chernysheva, as the first suspect in the criminal case opened against Navalny and his close associates for “creating an extremist group.”
-If convicted, Chernysheva will face up to ten years in prison.
+In early November, authorities in Ufa arrested the former head of Navalny’s local campaign office, Liliya Chanysheva, as the first suspect in the criminal case opened against Navalny and his close associates for “creating an extremist group.”
+If convicted, Chanysheva will face up to ten years in prison.